 c.1937 - A look up at the theatre's new signage and moderne facade.
 It's a Herman Schultheis photo in the Los Angeles Public Library collection.
 Yes, that cutout of a girl on the front of the marquee did rotate.

 c.1938 - The display case on the south side of the entrance.
-It's a photo taken for Life.
-Thanks to Ken McIntyre for finding it for a post on the Photos of Los Angeles Facebook page.
+Note S. Charles Lee's moderne "fins" at the top of the display case.
+It's a photo that's in the Los Angeles Public Library collection.
+Thanks to Ken McIntyre for locating it for a post on the Photos of Los Angeles private Facebook group.

 c.1938 - Checking out the display on the north side.
-Thanks to Ken McIntyre for finding the Life photo for a Photos of Los Angeles post.
+It's an uncredited photo in the Los Angeles Public Library collection.
+Thanks to Ken McIntyre for sharing it on the Photos of Los Angeles Facebook group.

 1939 - A Dick Whittington Studio photo looking north from 4th.
 It's in the USC Digital Library collection.
 The signage on the side of the theatre says: "80 people - mostly girls - 4 stage shows daily."